ATAI Request for Proposals

 - Monday, February 24, 2020, 5 pm PT: We ask that applicants complete a very brief pre-proposal form.
 This helps the initiative board and staff prepare a streamlined proposal review and award process so selected projects can begin more quickly.

 - April 27, 2020 5 pm PT: Final submission deadline.
 Please submit complete applications to [email protected] Please review the instructions and guidance in the RFP.
 Note: The final submission deadline has been extended as part of our response to COVID-19.
 ATAI will only accept proposals from researchers that previously completed the pre-proposal form.

 Off-cycle proposals for projects fighting COVID-19 in agricultural contexts

 J-PAL, CEGA, and ATAI affiliates may submit off-cycle proposals aimed at helping generate rapid, useful, and responsible research that can help individuals and communities fight and respond to the COVID-19 crisis.
-Proposals are accepted on a rolling basis, and must be related to agriculture or rural markets to be considered for funding from ATAI.
+Proposals must be related to agriculture or rural markets to be considered for funding from ATAI.
 ATAI will accept proposals for off-cycle funding for COVID-related projects until July 10, 2020.
 If you are interested in submitting an off-cycle COVID-19 proposal, please email your proposal to [email protected] with details on the proposed research context, key research questions, and the potential value of this rapid research.

 We ask any research proposal to follow these key guiding principles to ensure the safety of all: